bobmatnyc/mcp-skillset/README.md

 mcp-skills setup
 ```

+**Note**: The first run will download the embedding model (~90MB) before proceeding with setup.
+Allow 2-5 minutes for this initial download.
+Subsequent runs will be much faster.

 This will:
+- Download embedding model (first run only)
 - Detect your project's toolchain
 - Clone relevant skill repositories
 - Build vector + knowledge graph indices